 Rutgers Restricted Access

-The Left Index is designed to be a comprehensive source of information on leftist and radical media.
-The emphasis is on political, economic, social and culturally engaged scholarship inside and outside academia.
-A secondary emphasis is on significant but little known sources of news and ideas.
-Other topics covered include wars, the labor movement, ecology and environment, race and ethnicity, social and cultural theory, sociology, sexuality, art & aesthetics, philosophy, history, education, law, and globalization.
+Left Index is a database of Leftist and radical writings.
+It emphasizes political, economic, social, and culturally engaged scholarship inside and outside academia.
+Its secondary emphasis is significant but little-known sources of news and ideas.
+Topics covered include wars, the labor movement, ecology and environment, race and ethnicity, social and cultural theory, sociology, sexuality, art & aesthetics, philosophy, history, education, law, and globalization.

-Historically significant early Left publications such as The People (est. NY 1891), and The Class Struggle (1931-1937), but there is limited coverage of The Daily Worker (1924-1958).
-Also indexed are classic texts by Marx, Lenin, Trotsky, Engels and others, written in the formative years of the Left, also are covered.
+Historically significant early Left publications such as The People and The Class Struggle are included.
+There is also limited coverage of The Daily Worker.
+Also indexed are classic texts by Marx, Lenin, Trotsky, and Engels.
+The database also includes other significant texts written in the formative years of the Left.